-I remember the Mother’s Day when I was 0pregnant with my first child.
+I remember the Mother’s Day when I was pregnant with my first child.
 I was visiting my parents on Vancouver Island so I could spend the day with my own mother.
 On the way back home, I saw they were giving chocolates to all the mothers as we boarded the ferry and I was surprised when the ticket agent gave one to me.
 “You’re a mother too,” she said to me with a smile.
 A mother!
 It seemed like such a foreign term to me.
 I hadn’t really thought of myself as a mother yet, but the more I thought about it the more I realized that it was true.
 Even though I hadn’t yet met the little baby growing inside me, I already worried incessantly about him and would do anything to protect him from harm.

 |Mother’s Day 2006- My Mom and Me, 5 months pregnant with Cole.|

 Now how does this relate to bran muffins?
 It doesn’t really.
 I can’t think of a good segue for that one, except to say that muffins in general have been a popular item in my household since having children.
 I’ve baked them for visitors who came to see the new baby, I’ve baked them for myself when I was too busy nursing babies or chasing toddlers to sit for a proper meal, I’ve baked them for countless playdates and get-togethers with other moms, and I still bake them all the time for snacks and school lunches.
 They are the perfect food for moms with busy families.

-2 cups all-bran cereal
+- 2 cups all-bran cereal

-2/3 cup boiling water
+- 2/3 cup boiling water

-1 2/3 cup all-purpose flour
+- 1 2/3 cup all-purpose flour

-2 tbsp ground flax seed
+- 2 tbsp ground flax seed

-1/2 cup raisins or dried cranberries
+- 1/2 cup raisins or dried cranberries

-2 tsp baking soda
+- 2 tsp baking soda

-1/4 tsp salt
+- 1/4 tsp salt

-1/3 cup vegetable oil
+- 1/3 cup vegetable oil

 - 1/3 cup fancy molasses

-1 cup buttermilk
+- 1 cup buttermilk

 - Preheat oven to 425F.
 Grease or line a 12-cup muffin tin.

-In a large bowl, pour boiling water over bran cereal.
+- In a large bowl, pour boiling water over bran cereal.
 Let sit until cooled.

-In another bowl, combine flour, flax, raisins, baking soda and salt.
+- In another bowl, combine flour, flax, raisins, baking soda and salt.

-In a measuring cup, whisk together oil, molasses, and egg with a fork.
+- In a measuring cup, whisk together oil, molasses, and egg with a fork.
 Add to cooled cereal along with buttermilk.
 Mix well, then add to dry ingredients, stirring until just combined.

 - Pour batter evenly into each muffin cup and bake for 15 minutes.